Mohammad Tawhidi: Media attention

+In general, Tawhidi advocates for greater civic engagement from Muslims, whom he sees as an integral part of the communities they live in.

 He is also a fan of Indian actress Raveena Tandon; some of his tweets about her were compiled in a viral Twitter thread in 2019.

-In 2019 he was the first Shia Imam to "pay respects at Auschwitz" concentration camp.
+In 2019 he was the first Shia Imam to "pay respects" at Auschwitz concentration camp.

 Reception

-Bronwyn Adcock, writing for the ABC, said Tawhidi had very few supporters in the Muslim community.